acend/cilium-basics-training/content/en/docs/09/_index.md

 ## Task {{% param sectionnumber %}}.3: Cluster Mesh Troubleshooting

-Use the following list of steps to troubleshoot issues with ClusterMesh:
+Use the following list of steps to troubleshoot issues with Cluster Mesh:

 ```bash
 cilium status --context cluster1